techpines/asset-rack/README.md

 })
 ```

 Need to serve your assets with a blisteringly fast in memory cache using express?
-Try this:

 ```
 app.use(asset)